gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

     <You Sepolia wallet address>
 ```

-You should get some output showing you wallet's balance:
+You should get some output showing your wallet's balance on Creditcoin:

 ```bash
 📦 Token: Mintable (TEST)